 Am I in a position to quit my job and start my real estate career, and do I have six to nine months of financial reserves on hand?

 If you have the luxury of available time and a financial cushion, you can dedicate yourself to a full-time education and licensing experience that could lead to earning your first commission in less than three months!
 Most managing brokers agree that going full time is the fastest way for new licensees to build their real estate career.
 However, you can expect at least six to nine months of dedicated work before your income stabilizes.

 Should I complete the licensing process, which includes meeting an education requirement and passing the state licensing exam, while currently employed in a full-time job?

-Most states require your licensing education to be completed and a state licensing exam to be passed before you can earn a commission.
+Most states require you to complete licensing education and pass a state licensing exam before you can earn a commission.
 Many people continue to work at their existing job while completing their education on nights and weekends.
 They then successfully transition into a full-time career in real estate after several months of part-time effort.

 Do I have a group of neighbors, friends, and family who would be excited for me to gain their trust and be their professional real estate resource?

 Those people who have a large sphere of friends, family, and past coworkers tend to quickly ramp up business and do extremely well.
 There are two general qualities clients seek before they will do business with you.
 They need to like you, and they need to trust you.
+(Having these 10 traits helps, too!)
 We assume your sphere already likes you, and with the right education, you can demonstrate a level of knowledge that will evoke their trust as well.
 Once this occurs, your sales and commission pipeline will fill, your career will take off, and you will become this year’s success story!

 There may never be a perfect time to make a career change.
 It takes hard work and requires serious dedication.
 But if you've been thinking for a while about earning a license and changing the course of your professional life, now may be the right time to make your move to a career in real estate.